rails/rails/guides/source/form_helpers.md

 <input name="person[phone_number][]" type="text"/>
 ```

-This would result in `params[:person][:phone_number]` being an array containing the inputted phone numbers.
+This would result in `params[:person][:phone_number]` being an array containing the submitted phone numbers.

 ### Combining Arrays and Hashes

 You can mix and match these two concepts.
 One element of a hash might be an array as in the previous example `params[:person]` hash has a key called `[:phone_number]` whose value is an array.

 You also can have an array of hashes.
-For example, a form can let a user create any number of addresses by repeating the following form fragment:
+For example, you can create any number of addresses by repeating the following form fragment:

 ```html
 <input name="person[addresses][][line1]" type="text"/>